WooCommerce Pricing: How Much Does it Cost to Run a Store?

-Written by Kathryn Marr on July 19, 2018 Blog.
+Written by Kathryn Marr on November 16, 2023 Sell Online.

 WooCommerce and WordPress are both free, open source software.
 While this can represent considerable savings, when it comes to WooCommerce pricing, there are still some costs involved in launching a new store.

-One of the reasons many people choose WooCommerce is because, like the software itself, costs are customizable — you have a lot more control over what you spend and when than with most other ecommerce platforms.
+One of the reasons many people choose WooCommerce is because, like the software itself, costs are customizable — you have a lot more control over what you spend than with most other ecommerce platforms.

 WooCommerce setup costs: hosting and domain fees